raojixian/helloworld/README.md

 # helloworld
-this is a sample for learning git
+creating a new branch in quick his is a sample for learning git